 Skilling helps.
-Here's a screenshot from the demo site, when logged in as student1:
+Here's a screenshot from a site, when logged in as a student:

 The timeline on the left shows detailed exercise data.
 You can see all of the due dates.
 The symbols tell you about the status of each exercise: not submitted (like Weather), waiting for feedback (e.g., A new dog), etc.

 That's too much detail to process at a glance.
 Let's give a simple message suggesting how students should feel about their progress?
 Good?
 Bad?
 Panicked?
 It's how they feel that will motivate behavior.